-This bylaw applies to commercial and residential ground-mounted solar photovoltaic installations greater than 5,000 gross square feet proposed to be constructed after the effective date of this bylaw.
-This bylaw also pertains to physical modifications that materially alter the type, configuration, or size of these installations or related equipment.
+This bylaw applies to commercial and residential ground-mounted solar photovoltaic installations greater than 10,000 square feet proposed to be constructed after the effective date of this bylaw.
+This bylaw also pertains to physical modifications that materially alter the type, configuration or size of the installation.
+Square footage shall be calculated as follows: